Dates to Remember

 Please direct questions to:

 The AIAA Thermophysics Technical Committee is soliciting papers on topics related to all aspects of thermal energy and heat transfer along with their related aerospace applications for aviation and space flight.
-Contributions based on analytical, numerical and/or experimental studies are welcomed as are timely survey and review articles.
-Please contact on of the two Technical Charis listed above if you would like to help organize a special session.
+Contributions based on analytical, numerical, and/or experimental studies are welcomed as are timely survey and review articles.
+Please contact on of the two Technical Chairs listed above if you would like to help organize a special session.

 • Ablation: Modeling, Experiments, and Applications